- Most sharks measure between 11 to 16 feet long and weigh a couple thousand pounds.

 It’s believed that Deep Blue returns to Guadalupe every two years to reproduce during the mating season.
 In fact, she may have already been pregnant during this encounter; this would be quite impressive because it means she was still producing children at the sprightly age of 50 years old.

-Deep Blue’s fame reached even greater heights when the footage from the encounter was featured on Discovery’s “Shark Week” and national news networks.
+Deep Blue’s fame as the biggest great white shark in the world reached even greater heights when the footage from the encounter was featured on Discovery’s “Shark Week” and national news networks.

 Despite her newfound popularity, Deep Blue seemed to have fallen off the radar for several years, until she was spotted again in 2019 thousands of miles away, near the Hawaiian island of Oahu, feeding on the remnants of a sperm whale carcass.

 Perhaps because she was already full from the meal, Deep Blue was quite docile when she allowed marine biologist Ocean Ramsey to swim next to her and hold her fins (a move that some biologists criticized as unprofessional and possibly even annoying to the shark, though that remains speculation).

 How do marine biologists know it was Deep Blue?
 That’s because sharks, like many other large animals, can be identified by their unique anatomical features.
 The pattern of white and gray along the side and stomach are thought to be almost as distinctive to a shark as a fingerprint is to a human.